-A delivery menu is a restaurant’s primary tool to interact with guests and drive off-premise orders — and the menu design can make or break a sale.
-Without a friendly host or beautiful ambiance that attracts dine-in guests, how can restaurants optimize their delivery menu design to stand out from competitors and attract more delivery customers?
+A delivery menu is a restaurant's primary tool to interact with guests and drive off-premise orders — and the menu design can make or break a sale.
+Without a friendly host or beautiful ambiance to attract dine-in guests, how can restaurants optimize their delivery menu design to stand out from competitors and draw in more delivery customers?

 In this blog post, we'll share how a thoughtful menu design and tried-and-true menu psychology techniques can help restaurants increase delivery sales.

 While your delivery menu should represent the dine-in experience, that doesn't mean you should include every single item.
 In fact, simplifying your delivery menu will help prevent "decision fatigue," or the overwhelming feeling people get when presented with too many choices.

 Streamline your delivery menu to focus on higher-margin items, best-sellers, and dishes that travel and reheat well.
 Choose dishes that capture the essence of your restaurant but can still be enjoyed in a home setting.
 If an item is unpopular or unprofitable (or especially both) remove it from your delivery menu.
 You should also consider the prep time — can you make the dish in advance?
 If not, does the required prep time allow you to meet impatient delivery customers' expectations?